-Glamping has become very en vogue with campers who instinctively seek a camping lifestylebut have no intention of either roughing it or travelling light.
+Glamping has become very en vogue with campers who instinctively seek a camping lifestyle but have no intention of either roughing it or travelling light.
 So it stands to reason that glamping accessories are becoming the next big thing too.

 We’re not talking about pitching up with a typical 4-man tent, with a basic survival kit, some tinned hot dogs and a can of beans for breakfast.
 No, this is definitely camping at its most luxurious, extravagant and fun, with all the frills and bunting attached!

-A fabulous company called The Glam Camping Co. is taking the industry by storm by launching a website selling a unique collection of cool camping paraphernalia and proving that glamping through their camping site can be both affordable and ethical, as they source all of their products either in Wales where they are based or Britain.
+A fabulous company called The Glam Camping Co. is taking the industry by storm by launching a website selling a unique collection of cool camping paraphernalia and glamping accessories, and proving that it can be both affordable and ethical, as they source all of their products either in Wales where they are based or Britain.
 They also recently held a Glamping Festival at the exquisite Llanerch Vineyard in the Vale of Glamorgan, South Wales, resulting in a field packed with happy glampers who enjoyed family activities by day, a soul band in the evening and finishing up with an amazing firework display and acoustic singing around the camp fire.

 We chatted with Ali Torkington, Co Founder of The Glam Camping Company, at the festival to find out about plans for their business and the future of Glamping as they see it.
 She also gave us her top 5 tips for successful glamping together with recommended kit for a stress free luxurious camping experience.